Kidney Cancer Treatment in NYC

 Kidney cancer is actually the 6th most common cancer in men, though women are of course also susceptible to this condition.
 It is estimated that only 4% of all cancer cases are diagnosed to be kidney cancer, however, this particular type of cancer tends to affect a specific demographic, so understanding the risk factors and how they apply to you is very important.

-If you are experiencing symptoms of kidney cancer, or have been recently diagnosed, contact urology specialist Dr. Hillel Marans to discuss your treatment options.
-To schedule a visit at our urology clinic in NYC, call (212) 206-9130 or request an appointment online.
+Dr. Hillel Marans is a board-certified urologist with 34 years of experience in the diagnosis and treatment of kidney cancer.
+If you are experiencing symptoms of kidney cancer or have been recently diagnosed, contact Dr. Marans to discuss the testing and treatment options available.
+To schedule a urologic oncology consultation for kidney cancer treatment at our urology clinic in Midtown Manhattan, NYC, please call or request an appointment through our secure online form.

 The following characteristics are especially common among patients diagnosed with kidney cancer:

 Keep in mind that having these risk factors does not mean that any of them will certainly cause kidney cancer on their own, they just increase the person’s chances of developing problems in the kidneys.
 However, if you can mitigate some of these risk factors, you can greatly reduce your chances of getting kidney cancer.
 These proactive prevention strategies can include losing weight, quitting smoking, and reducing your blood pressure.
 Making these alterations to your lifestyle can also reduce your risk for a number of other health concerns, including other cancers.

 What Are the Symptoms of Renal Cell Carcinoma?

 It is important to note that these symptoms do not necessarily mean a person does in fact have kidney cancer, but if you are experiencing any of these symptoms and also fit into a few of the risk factors discussed above, consult with a specialist right away about scheduling a screening.